arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 ##### Research

-Before undertaking a large-scale UI redesign, we had to ask ourselves a number of questions and choose the appropriate methods.
+Before undertaking this potentially disruptive redesign, we had to ask a number of questions and choose appropriate methods.

+* What mental model are users coming in with?
+What are the patterns among users?
 * How are users interacting with our product or similar products?
 What is working?
 What isn't?
 * How often are commands used?
 In what order?
 * What are the workflows and dataflows in a typical organization?
-* Do we have an accurate model of our users (i.e. personas)?
-* What are the big usability issues with the product?
+* What are usability issues with the existing product?
 * Who are the stakeholders?
 What are the business goals?

 **Ethnographic research**